aws-samples/media-analysis-policy-evaluation-framework/README.md

     A continuous sequence of frames captured by a single camera without interruption.
 The following metadata is available for video shots:
     - Shot Start and End Timestamps: The exact time range of the shot.
     - Shot Summary: A summary of the shot, generated based on the frame summaries and audio transcription using the Amazon Bedrock Anthropic Claude V3 Haiku model.

-- **Video Scenes**

-    A continuous sequence of shots and audio chapters representing a logical unit of the video, such as a movie scene or a segment of an interview focused on one subject.
-The following metadata is available for scenes:
-    - Scene Start and End Timestamps: The exact time range of the scene.
-    - Scene Summary: A summary of the scene, generated from shot summaries and audio transcriptions using the Amazon Bedrock Anthropic Claude V3 Sonnet model.

 - **Audio Transcripts**
     - Subtitle Start and End Timestamps: The time range of each subtitle segment.